Medicine Overview of Spinn Syrup

 How to use Spinn Syrup

 Take this medicine in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Measure it with a measuring cup and take it by mouth.
 Shake well before use.
-It is better to take Spinn Syrup with food.
+Spinn Syrup is to be taken with food.

 How Spinn Syrup works